Somali Civil War: Since 2009

 In August 2014, the Somali government-led Operation Indian Ocean was launched, aiming to reduce insurgent-held areas along the coastline.
-On 1 September 2014, a U.S. drone strike carried out as part of the broader mission killed Al-Shabaab leader Moktar Ali Zubeyr.
+On 1 September 2014, a U.S. drone strike carried out as part of the broader mission killed Al-Shabaab leader Muktar Abu Zubeyr.
 U.S. authorities hailed the raid as a major symbolic and operational loss for Al-Shabaab, and the Somali government offered a 45-day amnesty to all moderate members of the militant group.

 On 15 December 2018 there were demonstrations in the city of Baidoa by supporters of Mukhtar Rowbow, a presidential candidate who had been arrested two days earlier by government forces and transferred to Mogadishu.
 Rowbow was a senior member of al-Shabaab.
 AMISOM announced that its forces did not assist in Rowbow's arrest and his transfer to Mogadishu.

 From the beginning of 2020, humanitarian researchers and local medical personnel became increasingly concerned that the COVID-19 pandemic could be catastrophic for Somalis, because of the damage the civil war has wrought on Somalia's health care, and weak provision since the 1980s.
 On 25 November 2020, it was reported that a CIA officer had been killed in Somalia.
 The death came as the US administration under Donald Trump was making plans to withdraw more than 600 troops from Somalia.

 President Donald Trump ordered the Department of Defense to remove the majority of the 700 U.S. troops in Somalia (many from Special Operations Command Africa) in December 2020.
-He changed the mission of American troops to assist the Somali Armed Forces in its fight against al-Shabab.
+He changed the mission of American troops to assist the Somali Armed Forces in its fight against al-Shabaab.

 When President Mohamed Abdullahi Mohamed's term expired in February 2021, dates had not been set for the election of a successor, and fighting subsequently broke out in Mogadishu.
 This fighting continued until May 2021, when the government and opposition agreed to hold elections within 60 days; after further negotiation, the presidential election was scheduled for October 10, and was actually held on 15 May 2022, with Hassan Sheikh Mohamud being declared the new president in a peaceful transition of power.